aieater/gpueater_nodejs/README.md

 ## Getting Started
 GPUEater is a cloud computing service focusing on Machine Learning and Deep Learning.
 Now, AMD Radeon GPUs and NVIDIA Quadro GPUs are available.

-This instruction is intended to describe how to set up this API and how to control your instance through this API.
+This document is intended to describe how to set up this API and how to control your instances through this API.

 Before getting started, register your account on GPUEater. https://www.gpueater.com/